ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 These cost maps provide important environmental information for path planning and navigation.

 #figure(
-  image("assets/localization/prohibition.png", width: 80%),
+  image("assets/localization/prohibition.png", width: 70%),
   caption: [AMCL Localization],
 ) <fig:amcl_localization>

-==== Other Localization Methods
+=== Other Localization Methods

-In addition to AMCL, we explored two filter-based localization methods: the Extended Kalman Filter (EKF) and the Unscented Kalman Filter (UKF).
+Besides AMCL, we explored two filter-based localization methods:

-- *EKF:* A classic nonlinear estimation algorithm based on Kalman filtering, which linearizes the system and measurement models.
-Although relatively simple, EKF may introduce significant errors in complex nonlinear systems.
+- *Extended Kalman Filter (EKF):* A classic nonlinear estimation algorithm based on Kalman filtering, which linearizes the system and measurement models.
+Although simple, EKF may introduce significant errors in complex nonlinear systems.
 EKF-based localization was implemented in the `robot_pose_ekf.launch` file.

-- *UKF:* A nonlinear filtering algorithm based on the unscented transform, using carefully selected sample points to approximate the probability distribution and avoid linearization errors.
-UKF can better handle nonlinear systems and offers advantages in localization accuracy and stability compared to EKF.
+- *Unscented Kalman Filter (UKF):* A nonlinear filtering algorithm based on the unscented transform, using carefully selected sample points to approximate the probability distribution and avoid linearization errors.
+UKF better handles nonlinear systems and offers advantages in localization accuracy and stability compared to EKF.
 The UKF-based method was configured in the `ukf_template.launch` file.

-Through comparative experiments, we found that AMCL provided more stable and accurate localization results for the project's environment and conditions.
-Consequently, we chose AMCL as the primary localization method and integrated it into the entire navigation system.
+Comparative experiments showed that AMCL provided more stable and accurate localization results for the project's environment and conditions.
+Therefore, we chose AMCL as the primary localization method and integrated it into the entire navigation system.

-=== Planning
+== Planning

-==== Costmap
+=== Costmap

-The robotic system's navigation framework utilizes a composite costmap that is divided into global and local representations.
+The robotic system's navigation framework uses a composite costmap divided into global and local representations.

-The global costmap represents the environmental model constructed by the Fast-Lio package, with its configuration parameters accessible in the `jackal_navigation/params/costmap_common_params.yaml` file.
+- The global costmap represents the environmental model constructed by the Fast-Lio package, with its configuration parameters in the `jackal_navigation/params/costmap_common_params.yaml` file.
 It provides a high-level overview of the robot's operational terrain.

-On the other hand, the local costmap focuses on the robot's immediate surroundings, supporting local pathfinding and collision avoidance.
+- The local costmap focuses on the robot's immediate surroundings, supporting local pathfinding and collision avoidance.
 It is continuously updated with real-time sensor data, such as laser scans and point clouds, and has a smaller scale but higher resolution compared to the global costmap.

 #figure(
-  image("assets/planning/global_costmap.png", width: 70%),
+  image("assets/planning/global_costmap.png", width: 60%),
   caption: [Global Costmap],
 ) <fig:global_costmap>

-==== Modifying the Original Map
+=== Modifying the Original Map

 In autonomous navigation, certain zones, such as control rooms, must be restricted from robotic entry.
 This can be achieved by modifying the `.pgm` file of the original map using image editing software like GIMP.
 The pixels corresponding to the restricted area are painted with a solid, obstacle-indicative color (usually black), effectively communicating the presence of insurmountable obstacles to the robot's costmap generation process.
 However, such direct manipulations alter the map's integrity and may misrepresent the actual layout of the environment.
 Therefore, this method, while effective, is generally discouraged in favor of more dynamic and reversible approaches.

-==== Plugin Layer
+=== Plugin Layer

 The `move_base.launch` framework conceptualizes the costmap as comprising multiple layers, each serving a distinct function in the robot's navigation system:

 - *Static Layer:* Responsible for integrating pre-existing static maps.